Vietnam.vn - Nền tảng quảng bá Việt Nam

-According to the Department of Registration, to remove difficulties for registration units and maintain stable operation of the motor vehicle registration system, the Department of Registration has issued a document instructing units to prepare price plans and send them to the department.
+According to the Department of Registration, to remove difficulties for registration units and maintain stable operation for the motor vehicle registration system, the Department of Registration has issued a document instructing units to prepare price plans and send them to the department.

 The Department of Vehicle Registration proposes to adjust the collection fee for technical safety and environmental protection inspection services for motor vehicles in circulation.